...And You Will Know Us by the Trail of Dead

+Their latest studio album, XI: Bleed Here Now, was released on July 15, 2022.
+In February 2023, the band posted on Instagram an image reading "Trail closed" which created rumours that the band had broken up.
+Although the band still exists, Conrad Keely later clarified they had no immediate plans to either tour nor make any more music in the traditional sense, citing a disastrous final tour, exhaustion, and the inhospitable state of the music industry towards smaller bands as the main drivers behind their decision.

 History

 Formation

 Keely and Reece have been friends since their youth, and originally in Hawaii.
 They each formed their first bands in Olympia, Washington, where Keely studied at The Evergreen State College.
 Keely, a songwriter and bassist named James Olsen and a guitarist (Paul Westmoreland) started a band in the early 1990s.
 The band was called varied things before settling on "Benedict Gehlen" (named after a monk laid to rest in the St. Martin's Abby in Olympia).
 That went on in various names and forms until 1993.
 Soon after, Keely became involved in a group called Nancyville, while Reece went on to play drums with Honeybucket and then queercore band Mukilteo Fairies (the name is a play on words, referencing the ferry boat that travels between Mukilteo and Clinton, Washington).
 Eventually, Keely and Reece moved to Austin, Texas.
 The two started playing as a duo under the moniker "You Will Know Us by the Trail of Dead."
 The band expanded eventually to include guitarist Kevin Allen and bassist Neil Busch.
 They then officially lengthened their name to ...And You Will Know Us by the Trail of Dead.
 Keely's girlfriend from Olympia, Deanne Rowley (later Deanne McAdams), briefly played with them as a live back-up guitarist.

 According to the band's website, their name is taken from an ancient Mayan ritual chant which showed a similarity to an ancient Egyptian chant.
 They have also stated that this is a joke.